 Exploring Ordained Ministry

-Ordained ministry is one of the most challenging yet rewarding and exciting vocations in modern society.
+Ordained ministry is one of the most challenging yet rewarding vocations in modern society.

-The experience of God’s call is wonderful and challenging.
-It might be that you have been encouraged by your parish to explore this direction or the stirring of your heart and mind has come in some other way.
+The experience of God’s call is wonderful.
+You may have been encouraged by your parish to explore this direction or the stirring of your heart and mind has led you this way.

-We outline this Diocese’s stages of discernment, education and formation that have been approved by the Bishop of Newcastle.
+Below is the outline of the Diocese’s stages of discernment, education and formation that have been approved by the Bishop of Newcastle.

 The Year of Discernment

-Over this time people may also begin their theological education.
+During this time people may also begin their theological education.
 Our theological education provider is Trinity Theological College in conjunction with the University of Divinity, Melbourne.
-The academic expectations can be found here.
+You can find information about the degree program on their website.

-Information about their degree programs can be found at on their website.
-Candidates in self supporting ministry may also complete degrees in this way or may be encouraged to consider the Certificate or Diploma in Theology through the Adelaide College of Divinity.
+Candidates in self-supporting ministry may also complete degrees in this way or may be encouraged to consider the Certificate or Diploma in Theology through the Adelaide College of Divinity.

 The Bishop will normally invite a person to enter the Intensive Formation program when they are able to complete their academic study requirements on a part-time basis over two calendar years.